deficollective/defiscan/src/content/protocols/euler/euler.md

 The [ProtocolConfig](https://etherscan.io/address/0x4cD6BF1D183264c02Be7748Cb5cd3A47d013351b) contract controls global fee settings through `setProtocolFeeShare`, `setInterestFeeRange`, and vault-specific overrides, which affect all existing user positions immediately.
 Per-vault fee configuration is available through `setFeeReceiver` and `setInterestFee` on individual EVaults.

-### EulerEarn Vault System

-EulerEarn Vaults receive user funds and allocate the funds to different EVaults.
-The EulerEarn Vaults are governed and managed by the respective owner.
-The owner can assign the role-based permissions to curators and allocators.
-The curator manages risk of the Earn Vault strategy adding EVaults and supply caps.
-Allocators control and execute fund distribution to the EVaults that the curator has enabled.
-The [EulerEarnFactory2](https://etherscan.io/address/0x59709B029B140C853FE28d277f83C3a65e308aF4) exposes `setPerspective` to update strategy validation rules for all EulerEarn vaults.

 ### EulerSwap

 The [EulerSwapFactory](https://etherscan.io/address/0xb013be1D0D380C13B58e889f412895970A2Cf228) controls swap fee configuration through `setProtocolFee` and `setProtocolFeeRecipient` for all EulerSwap pools.